I've Chosen Cal Maritime

 Follow this link to information for Veterans.

-Health Insurance Waiver is Due July 8, 2013
+Health Insurance Waiver Due Date in July to be Announced

 Purchase of School Insurance Required for All Those Without Waivers